saurabh2mishra/airflow-notes/README.md

 - `DAG directory`, to keep all dag in place to be read by scheduler and executor.
 - `Metadata Database`, used by scheduler, executor, and webseerver to store state, so that all of them can communicate and take decisions.

-The heart of Airflow is arguably the scheduler, as this is where most of the magic happens that determines when and how your pipelines are executed.
-At a high level, the scheduler runs through the following steps.

-1. Once users have written their workflows as DAGs, the files containing these DAGs are read by the scheduler to extract the corresponding tasks, dependencies, and schedule interval of each DAG.

-2. For each DAG, the scheduler then checks whether the schedule interval for the DAG has passed since the last time it was read.
-If so, the tasks in the DAG are scheduled for execution.

-3. For each scheduled task, the scheduler then checks whether the dependencies (= upstream tasks) of the task have been completed.
-If so, the task is added to the execution queue.

-4. The scheduler waits for several moments before starting a new loop by jumping back to step 1.

 For now, ite enough on architecture.
 Let's move to next part.

 ---